JasonRHemann/Sprint-Challenge--JavaScript/README.md

 1. Describe the biggest difference between `.forEach` & `.map`.

+The biggest difference is .map returns a new array while .forEach mutates the original array.

 2. What is the difference between a function and a method?

+A method is a function that is defined as a protperty of an object.
+A regural function is not.

 3. What is closure?

+Closure gives you acces to an outher function's scope from an inner function.

 4. Describe the four rules of the 'this' keyword.

+When 'this' is used in global scope the value of 'this' is the window object.
+When 'this' is used in implicit binding the value of 'this' is the object left of the dot.
+When 'this' is used in new binding 'this' is equal to the specific instance of the object that is created.
+When 'this' is used in Explicit binding 'this' is explicitly defined.

 5. Why do we need super() in an extended class?

+We need super() to call methods of a parent class.

 ## Project Set up